About the course

 Trainees have full support in developing their behaviour management skills throughout the year.
 They also have access to an extensive programme of in-school training and professional development delivered by expert practitioners in the Partnership to enrich their experience, as well as the Masters level PGCE programme delivered by the University of Roehampton.

 There are three written assignments set and assessed by the university towards the Masters level PGCE element of the qualification.
-Trainees are based in school throughout the year, except when they have sessions at the university, usually on Thursdays and Fridays.
+Trainees are based in school throughout the year, except when they have sessions at the university, usually Fridays.
 Towards the end of the year trainees are in school full time, with salaried trainees ending at the end of the school term and tuition fee funded trainees ending when their university training is complete in late June.
 School Direct trainees are expected to become fully involved in the life of the school to enhance their knowledge and understanding of the profession.

 By the end of the year trainees' experience should have enabled them to reach the required standard for a Post Graduate Certificate in Education (PGCE) with a recommendation for Qualified Teacher Status (QTS), and an enhanced likelihood of employment either in the Partnership or elsewhere.
 The qualification also carries 60 Masters level credits that may be used towards a Masters degree.